-Any trip to Morocco comes with its own syncopated soundtrack: the early-evening adhan (call to prayer), and the ubiquitous donkey-cart-drivers’ chants of Balek! – fair warning that since donkeys don’t yield, you’d better, and quick.
+Any trip to Morocco comes with its own syncopated soundtrack: the early-evening adhan (call to prayer), and the ubiquitous donkey-cart-drivers’ chants of Balek! (watch out!) – fair warning that since donkeys don’t yield, you’d better, and quick.
 Adding to the musical mayhem are beats booming out of taxis, ham radios and roadside stalls, and live-music performances at restaurants and weddings, on street corners, and headlining at festivals year-round.
 There are plenty of Maghrebi beats to tune into.

 Classical Arab-Andalusian Music

 Leaving aside the thorny question of where exactly it originated (you don’t want to be the cause of the next centuries-long Spain–Morocco conflict, do you?), this music combines the flamenco-style strumming and heartstring-plucking drama of Spanish folk music with the finely calibrated stringed instruments, complex percussion and haunting half-tones of classical Arab music.
-Add poetic lyrics and the right singer at dinner performances, and you may find that lump in your throat makes it hard to swallow your pastilla (pigeon pie).
+Add poetic lyrics and the right singer at dinner performances, and you may find that lump in your throat makes it hard to swallow your pastilla (savoury-sweet pie).

 Joyously bluesy with a rhythm you can’t refuse, this music may send you into a trance – and that’s just what it’s meant to do.
 The brotherhood of Gnaoua began among freed slaves in Marrakesh and Essaouira as a ritual of deliverance from slavery and into God’s graces.
 A true Gnaoua lila (spiritual jam session), may last all night, with musicians erupting into leaps of joy as they enter trance-like states of ecstasy that can send fez-tassels spinning and set spirits free.

-Join the crowds watching in Marrakesh’s Djemaa el-Fna or at the annual Gnaoua & World Music Festival in Essaouira, and hear Gnaoua on Peter Gabriel’s Real World music label.
-Gnawa mâalems (master musicians) include perennial festival favourites Abdeslam Alikkane and his Tyour Gnaoua, crossover fusion superstar Hassan Hakmoun, Saïd Boulhimas and his deeply funky Band of Gnawas, Indian-inflected Nass Marrakech and reggae-inspired Omar Hayat.
+Join the crowds watching in Marrakesh’s Djemaa El Fna or at the annual Gnaoua World Music Festival in Essaouira, and hear Gnaoua on Peter Gabriel’s Real World music label.
+Gnaoua mâalems (master musicians) include perennial festival favourites Abdeslam Alikkane and his Tyour Gnaoua, crossover fusion superstar Hassan Hakmoun, Saïd Boulhimas and his deeply funky Band of Gnawas, Indian-inflected Nass Marrakech and reggae-inspired Omar Hayat.
 Since Gnaoua are historically a brotherhood, most renowned Gnaoua musicians have been men – but the all-women Sufi group Haddarates plays Gnaoua trances traditionally reserved for women, and family acts include Brahim Elbelkani and La Famille Backbou.